jonathan-annett/timer/README.md

 Keyboard operation
 ---

-the Space bar will always reset the timer to it's current default value.
+The space bar will always start the timer using currently displayed duration value.

-you can change the default value by typing in a new duration in whole minutes, and pressing Enter.
+You can change the default value by typing in a new duration in whole minutes, and pressing Enter.

-you can also ignore the default value entirely, and type in a duration in whole minutes, and then press Space to immediately start a new timer.
+You can also ignore the default value entirely, and type in a duration in whole minutes, and then press Space to immediately start a new timer.

-there are a number of live adjustments that can be made using the arrow keys, which are explained on the timer screen itself.
+There are a number of live adjustments that can be made using the arrow keys, which are explained on the timer screen itself.

-remember that if you hold down the control key, all adjustments made with the arrow keys are for 1 minute, instead of the default 1 second nudge that can be applied to a running timer.
+Remember that if you hold down the control key, all adjustments made with the arrow keys are for 1 minute, instead of the default 1 second nudge that can be applied to a running timer.
 The main purpose of these adjustments is to fine tune the end time, if you have a "hard out".

 you can also however correct for starting a timer a few seconds late, or you can pre-empt a future countdown that you wish to start at a specific time, by nudging the start time into the future, which will give a preview-countdown to the actual countdown.